 \subsection{Comparisons on Real Noise Images}

-Real noise image denoising is challenging due to the real noise being usually signal-dependent and spatial-variant hinges on different in-camera pipelines.
-Therefore, we carry out denoising experiments on three real noise image datasets, i.e., SIDD Validation, Nam, and DnD.
+Real noise image denoising is challenging due to the real noise being usually signal-dependent and spatial-variant hinges on the in-camera pipeline.
+Therefore, we carry out denoising experiments on three real noise image datasets, \textit{i.e.}, SIDD Validation, Nam, and DnD.
 In brief, the validation dataset of SIDD contains 1,280 $256\times256$ noisy-clean image pairs captured by the smartphone.
 Nam includes 15 large image pairs with JPEG compression, and we evaluate MSANet on the selected 25 $512\times512$ patches by following CBDNet~\cite{cbdnet}.
 DnD contains 50 pairs of real noisy-clean images captured by cameras, and 1,000 $512\times512$ patches are extracted for testing.
 Due to the ground truths of the patches are not publicly available, we obtain the PSNR and SSIM results via the online submission system~\cite{dnd}.
 Besides, since JPEG compression makes the noise more stubborn on the Nam, we first train our model on the combination of SIDD and RENOIR for the evaluations on SIDD Validation and DND, and then fine-tune the trained model on the Poly for the evaluations on Nam.

-For comparisons, we compare MSANet with 10 denoising methods, i.e., CDnCNN-B, CBM3D~\cite{cbm3d}, FFDNet+, CBDNet, N3Net~\cite{n3net}, PD~\cite{pd}, PR~\cite{pr}, RIDNet~\cite{ridnet}, SADNet and DeamNet, and use the corresponding pretrained models provided by their authors and refer to their results reported in the online submission system and papers.
+We compare MSANet with 10 denoising methods that are comparable in model complexity, \textit{i.e.}, CDnCNN-B, CBM3D~\cite{cbm3d}, FFDNet+, CBDNet, N3Net~\cite{n3net}, PD~\cite{pd}, PR~\cite{pr}, RIDNet~\cite{ridnet}, SADNet and DeamNet.
+In experiments, we use the corresponding pretrained models provided by their authors, and refer to their results reported in the online submission system and papers.

 Table~\ref{table:sidd} shows the quantitative results on SIDD validation dataset.
 In brief, MSANet achieves the highest PSNR and SSIM values compared to other methods, \textit{e.g.}, 0.85dB, 0.1dB, 0.09dB gains in PSNR, and 0.0066, 0.0015, 0.0013 gains in SSIM over the RIDNet, SADNet, and DeamNet, respectively.
 For visual comparisons in Fig.~\ref{fig:sidd}, CBDNet and PD result in residual noises and pseudo artifacts, RIDNet, SADNet and DeamNet severely destroy the textures and obtain over-smoothed results.
-In contrast, our method MSANet recovers textures and structures more subtly and obtains clearer recovery.
+In contrast, our method MSANet recovers textures and structures more subtly and obtains clearer restoration.
 Some areas are highlighted by color rectangles and zooming-in is recommended for better visualization.